 - Leverage new technology for greater flexibility.
 Angulated Screw Channels (ASCs) solve a major clinical challenge by allowing you to use a screw-retained restoration even on off-angle implants.
 This gives you the benefits of retrievability without compromising aesthetics in the smile zone.

-Screw-Retained vs. Cement-Retained: How They Work
+Screw-Retained vs. Cement-Retained: What’s the Difference?

 When it comes to implant restorations, one of the fundamental decisions you’ll make is how to attach the final crown to the abutment.
 The two primary methods, screw-retained and cement-retained, each have a distinct approach with its own set of clinical implications.
 This choice affects everything from long-term maintenance and aesthetics to the overall health of the surrounding tissues.
 Understanding how each one works is the first step in choosing the best path for your patient’s specific case.